Pakistani Americans: Military

-Pakistani American soldiers make up a sizable proportion of the over 4,000 Muslim service members in the US military.
-As of February 2008, 125 Pakistan-born service members were on active duty in the US Armed Forces, out of the 826 US service members born in South-Central Asia.
-This figure refers to those who were naturalized with US citizenship and does not include US-born service members of Pakistani ancestry.
+Pakistani-American soldiers compose a sizable proportion of the over 4,000 Muslim service members in the U.S. military.
+As of February 2008, 125 Pakistan-born service members were serving on active duty in the U.S. Armed Forces, out of the 826 U.S., service members born in South Central Asia.
+This figure does not include U.S.-born service members of Pakistani ancestry.

-Pakistani American service members have assisted with US intelligence operations, and worked as interpreters, interrogators and liaison officers in Afghanistan.
-Their knowledge of local languages such as Pashto and Dari gives them an edge in coordination activities.
+Pakistani-American service members have assisted in U.S. intelligence operations, and have worked as interpreters, interrogators, and liaison officers in Afghanistan.
+Their knowledge of local languages such as Pashto and Dari helps facilitate coordination activities.